Several people have asked why the Russia-Ukraine war is happening. Here is some background context and history.

 Allegations of “genocide” and “fascism” in Ukraine and supposed threats to Russia are aimed at Russian audiences.
 The aim is to paint a picture of a supposed military threat, and humanitarian crisis, to justify the Russian invasion.

-The Russian people do not generally feel enmity towards Ukraine – on the contrary, most see them as fraternal neighbours.
+The Russian people do not generally feel enmity towards Ukraine – on the contrary, most have traditionally seen them as fraternal neighbours.
 They are sceptical about the case for war and will not want to see major Russian casualties.
 This is why President Zelenskyy of Ukraine spoke in Russian in his statement on 24 February appealing to them to oppose the war.
 But the state-controlled Russian media have been beating the war drums for years.
 If the war is over quickly without major Russian losses, Russians will be unlikely to mount large-scale protests.
-(Comment: since I wrote this on 24 February I have been surprised by the bravery of many Russians mounting anti-war protests in Russian cities despite the risk of immediate arrest.)
+I have been surprised by the bravery of many Russians mounting anti-war protests in Russian cities despite tens of thousands of them being arrested.

 Atrocities of modern wars, such as Russian missile and drone strikes on civilian infrastructure or mass graves discovered in areas recovered by advancing Ukrainian forces, become instantly visible to people across the world via social media.
 This may help generate opposition to the war in Ukraine.
 But the confusion caused by the proliferation of fake images also complicates the picture.

 Who really threatens the people of eastern Ukraine?

 President Putin’s talk of protecting “Russians” in eastern Ukraine is disingenuous.
 Before Russian forces entered the region in 2014, there was no separatist movement there.
 The only reason Russian-speaking Ukrainians in the east are not enjoying a normal life is the occupation of these regions by Russian military forces eight years ago and the subsequent conflict.